MichaelCurrin/jekyll-blog-demo/README.md

 Since this is a project page, the subpath of `jekyll-blog-demo` is automatically set using the repo's name.
 In order to keep navigation and asset URLs in line with this and prevent errors, the `baseurl` in the [config](_config.yml) file is also set to that subpath.

+## Requirements

+- _Ruby_ - Install the gems below.
+- _Bundler_ - Used to manage Ruby gem dependencies in an isolated directory, to preserve your global gems.
+- _Jekyll_ - Used to build static sites.

 ## Installation

 Setup this project locally - instructions are for Unix-like (_Linux_ or _macOS_) systems.